Thursday, 29 August 2013

 As I pointed out then, suicide happens because the culture refuses to admit that life sucks.
 This leads people to desperate measures to escape the deep loneliness of being the only hurting person in the world.
 How did they reach this improbable conclusion?
 Because they were lied to about the pie.

 Stay with me, here.
-All of your life, The Consensus (aka society, "the world", people, the public, The Man, The Matrix, "they", the culture…) has force-fed you a definition of happiness based on others' acceptance: equal parts companionship (for which you must beg peers) and material success (for which you must beg The Man: teachers, the public, employers, etc.) Let's be clear: you didn't come up with this definition, and (o thunderous coincidence) you can't get either of its two requirements by yourself.
+All of your life, The Consensus (aka society, "the world", people, the public, The Man, The Matrix, "they", the culture…) has force-fed you a definition of happiness based on others' acceptance: equal parts companionship (for which you must beg peers) and material success (for which you must beg The Man: teachers, the market, employers, etc.) Let's be clear: you didn't come up with this definition, and (o thunderous coincidence) you can't get either of its two requirements by yourself.
 The approval you need to buy Consensus-brand happiness is only sold by The Consensus.

 If this sounds like some kind of dystopian sci-fi hell, welcome home.
 I call it "the pie".
 Because I love lemon pie.
 There isn't much I wouldn't do for lemon pie.
 Make that: there didn't used to be much I wouldn’t do.
 Dig: